 5 Ways to Save on Halloween Costumes

-With Halloween just a week away, it’s time to get serious about this year’s costumes.
-Whether you’re the one getting dressed up or you have to outfit your kids, buying costumes can be expensive — almost $30 per costume on average.
+With Halloween just weeks away, it’s time to get serious about this year’s costumes.
+Whether you’re the one getting dressed up or you have to outfit your kids, buying costumes can be really expensive — nearly $40 per costume on average.
 That’s a good chunk of change, especially since most costumes will only be worn once.
 Fortunately, there are lots of ways to go all-out on Halloween costumes without spending a lot.
 Here are five ways to save on Halloween costumes:

 Borrow or Trade